 Your primary responsibility is to help students understand the purpose of an academic honor society and to facilitate the success of the chapter on your campus.

-- Inviting and initiating new members occurs annually (at minimum; some chapters chose to invite eligible students each term).
-The Membership Management Guide is an overview of obtaining eligibility lists, sending invitations, planning an initiation ceremony, and chapter activities.
+Inviting and initiating new members occurs annually (at minimum; some chapters choose to invite eligible students each term).
+The Membership Management Guide is an overview of obtaining eligibility lists, sending invitations, planning an initiation ceremony, and managing chapter activities.

-- Once a plan is in place for inviting new members, it’s time to think about electing officers and appointing committees as deemed necessary in furthering the business of the chapter and delegate responsibilities as appropriate.
+Once a plan is in place for inviting new members, it’s time to think about electing officers and appointing committees as deemed necessary in furthering the business of the chapter and delegate responsibilities as appropriate.
 Arrange an orientation meeting between current officers and newly-installed officers immediately following elections to ensure a smooth transfer of duties.
-Each chapter officer should maintain a log/journal/binder of the requirements of the position, and it should be passed on to the next officer.
 See Officer Transition Plan for information such as officer position descriptions, a sample application, plus tips and strategies for successful ALD chapter officer transitions.

-- Meet with the officers to plan the year’s program.
+Meet with the officers to plan the year’s programs.
 This includes planning a proposed budget for local dues (if applicable) and establishing financial procedures.
 See Financial Matters for how to handle ALD membership dues, and Chapter Activities for ideas on how to keep members active throughout the year.

 There are other handbook guides you will find useful – take some time to look through them, and please contact us if we can provide assistance in any way.